poupouxios/laravel-automation/README.md

       4. Build production docker image
       5. Push  image to docker hub
       Select option to begin:`
   4. **(Check point 1 in Extra useful information below for existing project)** Select option 1 to build the project.
-This will start setting up the folder structure, install laravel script, create the project
+This will start setting up the folder structure, install Laravel installer, create the project
   5. After option 1 finishes, move to option 2.
 This will start the application.
   6. When the docker will start, somewhere at the end you should see a message like this:
     `Access your application through this ip: http://<ip-address>` eg. `Access your application through this ip: http://172.19.0.3`